Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Bharat Scene Text Dataset

 \subsection{Dataset Analysis}

 In this section, we present a comprehensive analysis of the Bharat Scene Text Dataset (BSTD) to evaluate its quality and the challenges it poses.
 Toward this end, we first report the language-wise word count in Table~\ref{tab:recognitionDataSplit}.
 We observe that it has a good coverage of all the major Indian languages with minimum 2,542 word images for Tamil.
-This makes the dataset linguistically rich.
-We further analyze the average word length for each language in our dataset in Fig.~\ref{fig:boxplot_wordlength}).
+Further, we performed an image-level analysis and observed that, out of the 6,582 total scene images in the dataset, only 53 contain exclusively English text, 1,958 contain only non-English text (i.e., Indian languages), and 4,518 contain English co-occurring with one or more Indian languages.
+This makes the dataset linguistically rich (refer to Table~\ref{tab:image_level_language_distribution}).
+We further analyze the average word length for each language in our dataset in Fig.~\ref{fig:boxplot_wordlength}.
 The plot reveals that Malayalam, Tamil, and Telugu contain longer words on average, whereas English and Hindi have shorter word lengths.
 This observation, though potentially intuitive, holds practical implications for the development of specialized language models in the future.

 Moving further, we studied the distribution of the bounding box area in Fig.~\ref{fig:detectionbox_area_distribution}.
-It indicates that most text regions (59.4\%) are small (1001–10,000 pixels), while only 2.6\% of text instances fall into the largest category (above 100,000 pixels).
-These findings highlight the diverse textual characteristics within BSTD and it contains a mix of small and large text regions within images making it challenging for detection.
-Furthermore, the high percentage of small text regions suggests that many images contain \emph{incidental text} rather than just focused text, which adds to the dataset's difficulty implying the real word scenario.
+It indicates that bounding box sizes range from very small text region, e.g., minimum area = 32 pixels to very-large text region, e.g., maximum area $\approx$ $2.49 \times 10^6$ pixels.
+The distribution closely approximates a log-normal curve that peaks near the median area of 2,889 pixels.
+These findings highlight that the BSTD contains a mix of small and large text regions within images, making it challenging for detection.
+Furthermore, the high proportion of small text regions indicates the prevalence of \emph{incidental text}, as opposed to only focused text, thereby making the dataset more challenging and representative of real-world scenarios.

-Finally, to illustrate diversity in the dataset, we show word clouds for all 12 languages in our data set in Fig.~\ref{fig:word_cloud}.
-As can be seen, the most frequent words (represented by the largest font size) across all languages point to text commonly found on public signs, government buildings, and commercial establishments.
-In addition, the vocabulary is dominated by nouns that are staples of scene text recognition tasks.
-These are words that one would expect to see ``in the wild".
-Some of the cropped word samples from BSTD samples are shown in Fig.~\ref{fig:challenges_BSTD}.
+An analysis of the lighting and environmental conditions of the scene images revealed that approximately 89\% of the images were captured during daylight, whereas the remaining 11\% were taken at night.
+Further, the environment annotations indicate that 91\% of the images correspond to outdoor scenes, while only 9\% were captured indoors.